 4. Protective put (married put) strategy

-The protective put strategy, also known as the married put strategy, involves buying put options giving you the right to sell shares you own if the strike price is reached.
+The protective put strategy, also known as the married put strategy, involves buying a put option on stock you already own so you have the right to sell it at the strike price.
 This strategy is useful as an insurance policy, limiting your losses if a stock doesn’t perform as well as you think it will.

 Protective put vs. Stop-loss order